liximomo/vscode-sftp/FAQ.md

 As quoted from **raoul2000**, "as long as you set the `context` property to `./[path]` (e.g., `./build`), it will work."

-Example config (where all JS and HTML files in `./build` will be copied to `/folder1/folder2/folder3`):
+Example configuration (where all JS and HTML files in `./build` will be copied to `/folder1/folder2/folder3`):
 ```json
 {
   "name": "My Server",